 How to Store

-Store any leftovers in the fridge in storage containers for up to 5 days.
-Reheat in 30 second increments, stirring in between, until warm.
+Store any leftover Banana Bread Oatmeal in the fridge in storage containers for up to 5 days.
+Reheat in the microwave in 30-second increments, stirring in between, until warm.

 • You can add ½ cup nuts to the pot while cooking to soften them up nicely.